Pétanque is French Boules. The idea is to get your teams Boules nearer the Jack than your opponents.

 2. Or by picking a number then looking on a chart to see which team you are in.

 3. If there are 10 or less people, one person has 1 boule from each player in their arms with a cochonnet/Jack on top

 and then lifts them up and drops the boules to the ground.
 The teams are then selected as normal, from the cochonnet outwards.

 The team that wins the toss or the previous end will have one attempt to throw a valid jack.

-It is thrown from a circle and must land 1 Meter from the boundary.
-If not then an opponent may place
+It is thrown from a circle and must be thrown to a distance of between 6 and 10 metres.
+If not then an opponent